-- Held at the beginning of the fall quarter in one of our spacious atriums, the kickoff is our new year celebration, with the additional aim of encouraging first-year MBA students to sign up for HTBA membership.
-It provides a good opportunity for companies to get in front of the new class right away.
-The event has a keynote speaker followed by Q&A and mingling over appetizers and cocktails.
-Approximately 90-110 students attend this event.
-Past sponsors have included Cisco and Google.
+- Held at the beginning of the fall quarter, the kickoff is our new year celebration for all class years, with the additional aim of encouraging first-year MBA students to sign up for HTBA membership.
+The event features a keynote speaker followed by Q&A and mingling with company representatives over appetizers and cocktails.

-- Fall Career Night is one of the HTBA’s marquee events.
-A more formal event held in an upscale event space on-campus, it is a great way for the first and second year MBA students to learn more about different career opportunities directly from company representatives.
-The event starts with a keynote speaker and continues with multiple roundtable sessions enabling students to speak with employees from various firms in a more intimate group setting.
-There are also appetizers, cocktails, and drinks.
-Approximately 100-120 students attend this event and attendees in 2011 included Cisco, Amazon, Apple, AT&T Interactive, eBay/PayPal, and Electronic Arts.
+- A formal event held in an upscale space on-campus, Fall Career Night is a great way for the first and second year MBA students to learn more about different career opportunities directly from company representatives.
+The event starts with a keynote speaker and continues with multiple roundtable sessions enabling students to speak with employees from various firms in a more intimate group setting over appetizers and cocktails.

 - Silicon Valley Tech Trek